-Doctors may order a limb plethysmography if you show signs of blood clots in your legs.
+Your doctor may order a limb plethysmography if you show signs of blood clots in your legs.
 Symptoms of blood clots include redness, warmth, swelling, and tenderness.
-While plethysmography is not as accurate as an arteriogram, which is more commonly used to identify blood clots, it is less invasive and less expensive.
+Plethysmography is not as accurate as an arteriogram, which is more commonly used to identify blood clots.
+But it’s less invasive and less expensive.
 These factors make it more appealing to many individuals.

-A lung plethysmography is used to evaluate upper respiratory symptoms such as pain or discomfort with breathing, shortness of breath, or the sensation of not being able to get enough air.
-Your doctor cannot diagnose the underlying cause of your problem from plethysmography alone.
-However, abnormal results can confirm his or her suspicion that something is preventing your lungs from holding the volume of air they should be capable of holding.
+You doctor may order a lung plethysmography if you have symptoms of upper respiratory problems.
+These symptoms include pain or discomfort while breathing and shortness of breath.
+Your doctor can’t diagnose the underlying cause of your problem from plethysmography alone.
+However, an abnormal test result can confirm if something is preventing your lungs from holding as much air as they should.

 A limb plethysmography can be performed in a doctor’s office or hospital.
-If you are wearing pants or a long-sleeved shirt, the doctor will ask you to undress to your underwear and put on a hospital gown so that one leg and one arm are bared.
+If you’re wearing pants or a long-sleeved shirt, your doctor will ask you to undress and put on a hospital gown.
+They’ll ask you to keep one leg and one arm bare.
 You will recline in a comfortable position on an examination table, cot, or gurney.

-Your doctor will then place blood pressure cuffs on your leg and on your arm.
-He or she will be most interested in checking the systolic blood pressure.
-That is the pressure of blood in your arm and leg when your heart contracts.
-You may feel a little uncomfortable when the blood pressure cuffs tighten around your arm and leg, but you will not feel any real pain.
+Your doctor will then place blood pressure cuffs on your leg and arm.
+They’ll be most interested in checking your systolic blood pressure.
+That’s the pressure of blood in your arm and leg when your heart contracts.
+You may feel a little uncomfortable when the blood pressure cuffs tighten around your arm and leg, but you won’t feel any real pain.
 The test usually lasts about 20 to 30 minutes.
-During this time, you will be asked to move as little as possible.
+During this time, you’ll be asked to move as little as possible.

 Limb plethysmography is not associated with any risks or side effects.
-Unless your doctor tells you otherwise, you can resume your regular schedule immediately after this test.
+Unless your doctor tells you otherwise, you can resume your regular schedule immediately after the test.

-The test may be performed in a specialist’s office or in a hospital.
+A lung plethysmography can be performed in a specialist’s office or in a hospital.
 You will sit in a small, airtight room.
-Clips will be used to close off your nostrils.
-You will be asked to breathe against a mouthpiece when it is open and when it is closed.
+Your doctor will use clips to close off your nostrils.
+Then they’ll ask you to breathe against a mouthpiece.

-Unless your doctor tells you otherwise, you will be able to resume your regular activities immediately after the test is completed.
+Unless your doctor tells you otherwise, you can resume your regular activities immediately after the test.

-There are no special requirements to prepare for a limb plethysmorgraphy.
+There are no special requirements to prepare for a limb plethysmography.

-If you are having a lung plethysmography, you should avoid smoking and doing aerobic exercise for eight hours before the test.
+If you’re having a lung plethysmography, you should avoid smoking and doing aerobic exercise for eight hours before the test.
 You should also eat lightly because heavy meals can affect your ability to breathe deeply.
 It’s best to wear loose, comfortable clothing.